What Is Estate Planning?

 • Property owned as a joint tenant with the right of survivorship

 If property passes under the terms of a contract, it passes to the named beneficiary regardless of what your will states.
-Just like with other estate planning documents, you need to keep your named beneficiary designations current.
+This avoids a court process in probate court.
+Assets passing to beneficiaries by a beneficiary designation do so outside the probate process.

-Married couples should remember that your spouse may not always automatically take control over all your assets when you pass away.
-While you may be married, the terms of a will or contract will be controlling.
+Married couples should remember that your spouse may not always automatically take control of your assets at death.
+While you may be married, the terms of a will or contract control your assets.

 What Is a Contingent Beneficiary?

 The phrase "contingent beneficiary" can be defined by looking at each word individually.
 "Contingent" means to be dependent on another person or event.
-"Beneficiary" is a person who receives assets from a will, life insurance policy, payable-upon-death account, or any other situation that transfers ownership after the death of the estate owner.
+A "beneficiary" is a person who receives assets from:

-A contingent beneficiary will receive the gift from your estate if one or more given conditions are satisfied.
-For example, your will may say: "my son will receive my 1979 Corvette upon my death if he graduates college."
-Here, the gift is the car, but your son will not receive the car if he does not graduate from college.
-Thus, the vehicle only transfers upon the completion of the stated contingent condition.
+A contingent beneficiary may receive the gift from your estate.
+Certain conditions must be satisfied.
+For example, your will may say: "My son will receive my 1979 Corvette upon my death if he graduates college."
+Here, the gift is the car.
+But your son will only receive the car if he graduates from college.
+Thus, the vehicle only transfers upon completing the stated contingent condition.

-When deciding how to complete your estate plan, you may want to weigh the pros and cons of putting conditions on the distributions of your assets.
+When deciding how to complete your estate plan, weigh the pros and cons of putting conditions on the distributions.

 Powers of Attorney

 A durable power of attorney, also called a durable general power of attorney in some states, extends further than the principal's incapacity.
-These powers of attorney can be a general power of attorney that would allow the agent to take any legal action on your behalf, or durable power of attorney for healthcare.
+These powers of attorney can be a general power of attorney allowing the agent to take legal action on your behalf.
+Or you could create a durable power of attorney for healthcare or any other discrete issue, such as a real estate sale.

 Planning for Estate Taxes

-Usually, estate taxes do not apply to estates with a taxable value of less than $11.7 million for 2021.
-Fortunately, that means that most loved ones left behind after someone dies will not have the extra stress of working with the Internal Revenue Service (IRS) to pay off what could become a large tax bill.
+Usually, estate taxes do not apply to estates with a taxable value of less than $12.920 million for 2023.
+Fortunately, most loved ones will not have a large tax bill from the IRS.

 Estate Planning: Additional Resources

-Major life events should be planned for.
-But while we think about where our property will go after we die, many of us do not think about what would happen if we become unable to make life decisions for ourselves.
+You should plan for significant life events.
+Many do not think about what would happen if we could not make life decisions for ourselves.
 A comprehensive estate plan can resolve many legal questions that may come up as you grow older and your health situations change.

-Estate planning is one of the most important steps any person can take to ensure that their final property and health care wishes are honored and that loved ones are provided for in their absence.
+Estate planning is essential to ensuring final property and health care wishes are honored.
+You can provide for loved ones in your absence.

 Get Legal Help With Your Estate Planning Needs

-Having an estate plan in place for when you die is one of the most thoughtful things you can do for your loved ones.
-But, making sure that your estate plan is done correctly can be tricky.
+Having an estate plan is one of the most thoughtful things you can do for your loved ones.
+But ensuring you properly execute your estate plan can take time and effort.

-An experienced estate planning attorney can explain all options available to you in meeting your goals and fulfilling the needs of your loved ones.
-So, whether you need to revise an existing will or create a comprehensive estate plan from scratch, it's best to contact an estate planning attorney to get started on your estate plan today.
+An experienced estate planning attorney can explain all options.
+They can help you determine which options meet your goals.
+Whether you need to revise an existing will or create a comprehensive estate plan from scratch, it's best to contact an estate planning attorney.
+Get started on your estate plan today.

 Related Resources: